KushimoKola/transformation-with-dbt/transformation_with_dbt/models/docs/docs_shelter_occupancy.md

 # Shelter Occupancy Docs
 This files contantain docs blocks for Toronto Shelter Occupancy sources

+# WHY DISTINCT? - 10/01/2023
+- I used `DISTINCT` in my Dimension tables because there was no join, so I need `DISTINCT` to return only unique for the dimension models.

 ## Unique Keys
 This section contains unique keys that identifies each entries